 In sum, the statement in Criminal Rule 3.2.1 that a court must provide an arrestee with counsel at arraignment is mandatory and contains no exceptions.
-The trial court failed to follow this rule, resulting in clear violations of Mr. Charlton's constitutional rights.
-The absence of counsel had a tangible impact on these hearings, as the trial court made several basic legal errors during the hearings where defense counsel was not present.
+The Court failed to follow this rule, resulting in clear violations of Mr. Heng's constitutional rights.
+The absence of counsel had a tangible impact on these hearings, as the bail order issued in the preliminary appearance controlled the conditions of Mr. Heng's release for the two years he spent incarcerated pending trial.

-To the extent that this transcript reflects the common practice in Grays Harbor County-and may be indicative of proceedings around our state2-it necessitates a clear and forceful statement from this Court that the ongoing practice of failing to provide counsel will not be tolerated.
+To the extent that this transcript reflects the common practice in Clark County-and may be indicative of proceedings around our state2-it necessitates a clear and forceful statement from this Court that the ongoing practice of failing to provide counsel will not be tolerated.